IMPORTANT UPDATES

 Our approach is family-centered, and our work extends beyond the inpatient and outpatient settings to include assistance in a child returning to school and getting back to a happy and healthy life.
 We often work with allied health professionals, social workers, child life specialists, nurses, music therapists and hospital chaplains to provide comprehensive psychosocial care that is tailored to the needs of each patient and family.

-In addition to clinic visits and hospitalizations, our Psychology Program offers traditional therapy sessions at the Children’s Healthcare of Atlanta Egleston, Hughes Spalding and Scottish Rite hospitals.
+In addition to clinic visits and hospitalizations, our Psychology Program offers traditional therapy sessions at Arthur M. Blank Hospital and Hughes Spalding Hospital.
 Senior and board-certified psychologists who are nationally renowned for their work in pediatric psycho-oncology and psycho-hematology specialize in the treatment of pain, medicine adherence, self-management, medical decision-making and helping patients transition from pediatric care to adult care.

 Children’s will also provide your family with the information, resources and skills needed to feel confident in caring for, advocating for, coordinating care and managing the psychological, behavioral or school-based needs that may arise as a result of treatment.